Indoor rower: Testing

-Although ergometer tests are used by rowing coaches to evaluate rowers and are part of athlete selection for many senior and junior national rowing teams, data suggests that: "physiological and performance tests performed on a rowing ergometer are not good indicators of on water performance".
+Although ergometer tests are used by rowing coaches to evaluate rowers and are part of athlete selection for many senior and junior national rowing teams, data suggests "physiological and performance tests performed on a rowing ergometer are not good indicators of on-water performance".

-Some standard indoor rower ergometer tests include: 250-m ergometer test, 2000-m ergometer test, 5 km ergometer test, 16000-m ergometer test and the 30 minute ergometer test.
+Some standard indoor rower ergometer tests include: 250 m ergometer test, 2000 m ergometer test, 5 km ergometer test, 16 km ergometer test and the 30-minute ergometer test.

 Technique

 Rowing on an ergometer requires four basic phases to complete one stroke; the catch, the drive, the finish and the recovery.
 The catch is the initial part of the stroke.
 The drive is where the power from the rower is generated while the finish is the final part of the stroke.
 Then, the recovery is the initial phase to begin taking a new stroke.
 The phases repeat until a time duration or a distance is completed.
-At each stage of the stroke the back should remain in a neutral, flat position, pivoting at the hips to avoid injury.
+At each stage of the stroke, the back should remain in a neutral, flat position, pivoting at the hips to avoid injury.

 Catch

 Knees are bent with the shins in a vertical position.
 The back should be roughly parallel to the thigh without hyperflexion (leaning forward too far).
 The arms and shoulders should be extended forward and relaxed.
-The arms should be level.
+The arms should also be level.

 Drive

 The drive is initiated by a push and extension of the legs; the body remains in the catch posture at this point of the drive.
 As the legs continue to full extension, the hip angle opens and the rower engages the core to begin the motion of the body levering backward, adding to the work of the legs.
-When the legs are fully extended, the rower begins to pull the handle toward the chest with their arms, completings the stroke with the handle half way up the body and the forearms parallel to the ground.
+When the legs are fully extended, the rower begins to pull the handle toward the chest with their arms, completing the stroke with the handle halfway up the body and the forearms parallel to the ground.